You can apply for a Short-term study visa if you can only intend to stay inside the UK for up to 6 months.

 Primary page content

-- If you have an unconditional offer for a short course at Goldsmiths or going to join our Study Abroad programme for 1 term
+- If you have an unconditional offer for an accredited short course at Goldsmiths or going to join our Study Abroad programme for 1 term

 - If you are enrolled on a course equivalent to a UK Bachelor's degree overseas and plan to come to Goldsmiths for up to 6 months to carry out research as part of your overseas study